Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing

 How long does a trusted brand strategy take to show real traction?

-Plan on six to nine months of consistent execution before the flywheel effect becomes obvious.
+Plan on consistent execution before the flywheel effect becomes obvious.
 Early on you are planting seeds and building recognition.
-Over time you will hear more people say they have seen your content or saved your guides.
-That is usually the first sign that brand work is paying off.
+Over time you should hear more people say they have seen your content, saved your guides, or noticed your market updates.
+That is usually one of the first signs that brand work is starting to land.

 What is the minimum viable content cadence for a lean budget?